-- Cafeteria - A teacher's classroom with a completed E-Hallpass - Open campus for those students with approval
+- Cafeteria - Pool Natatorium Lobby (limited seating, with permission) - A teacher's classroom with a completed E-Hallpass - Open campus for those students with approval - Atrium seating for those students with open campus approval - o The Hawk's Nest will be open for students with open campus approval

-All other areas of the building are off limits to students during lunch periods.
+All other areas of the building, including the Library Media Center, are off limits to students during their lunch periods.
 Students found in unauthorized locations in the school building will be directed to return to the cafeteria, regardless of intended destination, and are subject to school consequences.